 The global financial markets have recently undergone pervasive and fundamental disruptions which have led to extensive and unprecedented governmental intervention.
 Such intervention has in certain cases been implemented on an "emergency" basis, suddenly and substantially eliminating market participants' ability to continue to implement certain strategies or manage the risk of their outstanding positions.
 In addition - as one would expect given the complexities of the financial markets and the limited time frame within which governments have felt compelled to take action - these interventions have typically been unclear in scope and application, resulting in confusion and uncertainty which in itself has been materially detrimental to the efficient functioning of the markets as well as previously successful investment strategies.
-It is impossible to predict what additional interim or permanent governmental restrictions may be imposed on the markets and/or the effect of such restrictions on the Sub-Fund's strategies.
+It is impossible to predict what additional interim or permanent governmental restrictions may beimposed on the markets and/or the effect of such restrictions on the Sub-Fund's strategies.

 Laws and regulations can change quickly and unpredictably, and may at any time be amended, modified, repealed or replaced in a manner adverse to the interests of the Sub-Fund.
 The Investment Manager and the Sub-Fund may be or may become subject to unduly burdensome and restrictive regulation.
 In particular, in response to significant recent events in international financial markets, governmental intervention and certain regulatory measures have been or may be adopted in certain jurisdictions, including: restrictions on short selling of certain securities in certain jurisdictions; restrictions on leverage or other activities of funds; increased disclosure requirements; requirements as regards appointment of service providers; and requirements as regards valuations.
-Any increase in regulation could be materially detrimental to the Sub-Fund.
+The Investment Manager believes that there is a high likelihood of significantly increased regulation of the financial markets, and that such increased regulation could be materially detrimental to the Sub-Fund.